The Gift

 Prologue

-The shimmering steel blade ripped and retreated again and again.
-Crimson waves of pain pierced into her.
+The shimmering steel blade ripped andretreated again and again.
+Crimson waves of pain pierced her.
 Dripping life's blood...

 Not yet...
 She had to see the face.
 The killer's face.

-A voice rose, taunting, but she couldn't see, couldn't understand the muffled words.
-Then a moment of clarity just before death claimed its victim.
+A voice rose, taunting, but shecouldn't see, couldn't understand the muffled words.
+Then a moment of clarity, just before death claimed its victim.
 Thank God.
 The monster came closer, hovered over her.
 His name formed in her mind and she filed it away in the part of her brain that was still sane.
 Still hers.
-He laughed as he wiped his bloodied blade and shoved it into his pocket before he walked away.
+He laughed as he wiped his bloodied blade across his victim's blouse.
+Arrogant bastard.
+A moment later he shoved it into his pocket before he walked away.
 The door squeaked open, clicked shut.

-Blinding light flashed.
-A tunnel formed.
+Blinding light flashed as a tunnelformed.
 The pressure eased and the spirit gradually moved beyond her and into the light.

 CHAPTER ONE